Alennn07/lightup-catholic-youth/ENVIRONMENT_VARIABLES.md

-# 🚀 Environment Variables Configuration
+# 🚀 Environment Variables Configuration - LightUp Catholic Youth Platform

-## Performance & Logging Control

-This document explains all the environment variables you can use to control logging and performance monitoring in your LightUp application.
+This document provides a comprehensive guide to all environment variables used in the LightUp application.

 ## 📁 Environment File Setup